mridullpandey/Lexical-analysis-using-Python/README.md

 But this code is very long and it took some time until it worked.
 Fortunately, I stumbled over Python’s Regex module documentation where I found a simple tokenizer based on regular expressions.
 So I wrote a new script that uses this technique to parse algebraic expressions.
 This resulted in a much smaller script: that resulted in  tokenizer based on regular expressions implementation as tokenizerregex.py
+But as life goes, once you have a running solution, a friend tells you that there is a far simpler and more efficient way to implement this.
+Yeah, you are right, keshav told me about the pyparsing library.
+I couldn’t resist and so I implemented the same process using an other approach and all this just for fun.
+This script was again a little bit shorter than the regular expression based solution and brings another benefit: You are not only able to implement the lexical analysis in just a few lines, you could also do the parsing using this library by adding just a few lines. which resulted to pyparsinglex.py file